-Disclaimer: We highly recommend consulting with your network or system administrator prior to making any changes.
-Failing to configure the interface correctly can result in an unreachable server. cPanel is unable to assist with making any of these changes.
+Disclaimer: We highly recommend consulting with your network or system administrator prior to making any changes, as failing to configure the interface correctly can result in an unreachable server.
+Ensure that you have console or other out-of-band access to the server before attempting to make any of these changes. cPanel Support is unable to assist with making any of these changes.

-/etc/sysconfig/network-scripts/ifcfg-<interface_name> file and replace the old IP with the new IP on the line that looks similar to IPADDR=192.xx.xx.xx and GATEWAY= with the new correct gateway.
-The file name is going to be
+/etc/sysconfig/network-scripts/ifcfg-<interface_name> file, and replace the old IP with the new IP on the line that looks similar to IPADDR=192.xx.xx.xx and GATEWAY= with the new correct gateway.
+The file name is going to be ens# or eth#.

 /scripts/mainipcheck.
-This will replace the old IP with the new IP configured.
+This action replaces the old IP with the new IP configured.

 You'll also need to fix the

 /etc/hosts file for the new IP.
-That can be done with the fixetchosts script.
+This can be done with the fixetchosts script:

-Next, restart the network service and rebuild NAT with the build_cpnat script for those changes to take effect.
-If the server is not using NAT, the build_cpnat script will exit cleanly.
+Next, restart the network service and rebuild NAT with the build_cpnat script for the changes to take effect.
+If the server is not using NAT, the build_cpnat script will exit cleanly:

 service network restart && /scripts/build_cpnat > /dev/null 2>&1

-Please note you will likely get disconnected at this time and will need to log in again with the new IP.
+You will likely get disconnected at this time and will need to log in again via the new IP address.

-If you had additional IPs, restart the ipaliases script to bring up the additional IPs.
+If the server has additional IP addresses, restart the ipaliases script to bring up the additional IPs:

 service ipaliases restart

-To verify the settings run "ifconfig" to make sure everything showed up as expected and finally update the cPanel license to the new primary IP and verify you can still log in to WHM without any warning.
+To verify the settings, run ifconfig to make sure everything shows up as expected, then update the cPanel license to the new primary IP and verify you can still log in to WHM without any warning.

-That will complete changing the IP for your WHM.
-To find out how to bulk change the IP for your accounts, please review How to change account IP addresses in bulk.
+This completes changing the primary IP address for your cPanel server.
+To find out how to bulk-change the IP address for your accounts, review How to change account IP addresses in bulk.